 For additional information about undergraduate financial aid and scholarships, see Undergraduates Financial Aid and Scholarship Related Sites.

 SUCCESS participants receive free academic assistance by trained and qualified peer tutors.
 This tutoring is in addition to the tutoring available through the Educational Resource Center (ERC).
 SUCCESS students can request tutoring through the Coordinator at 209.932.3016.

 SUCCESS invites qualified Pacific students to apply for peer tutoring positions.

 - Undergraduate students must be enrolled in a minimum of 12 units.

 - Graduate students must be enrolled in a minimum of 9 units to qualify for campus student employment.

 - Students must also have earned a grade of "B" or better in the course they wish to tutor.

 Tutors should enjoy working with others and have patience and flexibility.
-If you meet the above qualifications and are interested in applying for a position as a tutor, please complete an application .
+If you meet the above qualifications and are interested in applying for a position as a tutor, please stop by the office to fill out an application.